jnds/Web-Developer-Test/README.md

 # To do:
-- Disable Buy Now button when basket is empty
+- Disable "Buy Now" button when basket is empty
 - Implement AJAX to post JSON formatted product data to a REST API endpoint
-- Determine a more suitable pattern for checkout module / incorporate a JS framework
+- Determine a more suitable pattern for basket module / incorporate a JS framework
 - Refine styles to accurately match the creative mockup
 - Test Microsoft Edge